Vanilla-OS/sdk/docs/contributing.md

   unlikely to occur.
 - **Return errors:**\
    Return errors to the caller instead of logging them, so that the caller can decide how to handle them.
+In case a function is changing its behavior due to an error (e.g. using a built-in file if the host file is not found), it should return a simple message with the comment `// @sdk:hint` before the message, so that it is easy to track.
+See an example in the `pkg/v1/hardware/hardware.go (LoadPCIDeviceMap)` function.
 - **Provide context:**\
    Provide context when returning errors, for example, if a function fails to open a file, return an error with a message like "failed to open file